-Other Names — Citrus medica, bushukan, Fingered citron, fragrant citron, five finger mandarin, goblin fingers
+Other Names: Citrus medica, bushukan, fingered citron, fragrant citron, five-finger mandarin, goblin fingers

-Native to North East India and China, Buddha’s Hand is a member of citrus family and also called as Buddha’s Finger because of its unusual and fragmented finger like fruits.
-These fingers forms a cluster like hand and can be between 5 to 20 in numbers.
+Native to North East India and China, Buddha’s Hand is a member of the citrus family and is also called Buddha’s Finger because of its unusual and fragmented finger-like fruits.
+These fingers form a cluster like a hand and can be between 5 to 20 in number.